 |Canon 5DS||optical||Y||3.2||1040||fixed||n||1/8000s||5.0||n||n||Canon 5DS|

 |Canon 5D Mark II||optical||Y||3.0||920||fixed||n||1/8000s||3.9||n||n||Canon 5D Mark II|

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The SL has a touchscreen, while the 1D Mark IV has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the SL uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the SL uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The SL supports UHS-II cards on its first slot and UHS-I on its second one, while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Leica SL (Typ 601) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.